nasrinkz/BarberShop-admin-panel/README.md

 php artisan storage:link

-use admin@gmail.com as email and admin as password for login and redirect to admin dashboard
+use 'admin@gmail.com' as email and 'admin' as password for login and redirect to admin dashboard